stefanodipierro/COOKIEs/frx-whitepaper.md

 #Continue with second element: staking period.

 The second element of our rewards equation is time.
 Of course it is time!

+The interest coefficient, based on COOKIEs total supply is than passed to another tier, which is closely related to the period of time you decide to stake your tokens for.

+So far we are introducing 3 different time-related tiers: 30, 60 and 90 days.
+The reward (COOKIEs) calculated at this stage of the equation will be instantly produced, and held till the redemption date will expire.

+Is possible to redeem your staked COOKIEs earlier?

+Yes it is!
+COOKIEs smart contract foresee the option to early redeem your staked tokens, however the reward calculated will become equal to zero and the Cookies staked in the COOKIEsJar will be instantly released into the initial Wallet.